open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 `runtime.gc.*`.)
 Measures of many operating system metrics are similarly ambiguous.

-For conventional metrics or metrics that have their units included in OpenTelemetry metadata (e.g. `metric.WithUnit` in Go), SHOULD NOT include the units in the metric name.
+Conventional metrics or metrics that have their units included in OpenTelemetry metadata (e.g. `metric.WithUnit` in Go) SHOULD NOT include the units in the metric name.
 Units may be included when it provides additional meaning to the metric name.
 Metrics MUST, above all, be understandable and usable.